Information System on EU Legislation and its Relation to Bulgarian Law

 - Links to the Bulgarian instruments and provisions adopted in transposion of the EU directives

 - Cross-references from and to the full Bulgarian-language texts of the legal instruments of EU law

 - Simultaneous search in the Bulgarian and the EU legal norms.

 the finding of the required information through use of classifiers and thesauri:

-- Directory of Community Legislation in Force: the official directory of Community law, providing a detailed categorization of EU policies broken down by area of legal regulation
+- Directory of Community Legislation in Force: the official directory of EU law, providing a detailed categorisation of EU policies by area of legal regulation

 - Subject Matter: a classifier of EU law comprising over 220 subject areas

-- EUROVOC Thesaurus: categorization of the legal instruments according to the descriptors contained in the EUROVOC multilingual thesaurus, used at all European institutions so as to standardize terminology.
+- EUROVOC Thesaurus: categorisation of the legal instruments according to the descriptors contained in the EUROVOC multilingual thesaurus, used at all European institutions so as to standardise terminology.